tufstraka/Locsafe/README.md

 This project is licensed under the [Apache-2.0 License](LICENSE).

-Thank you for choosing our Asset Tracking and Management System!
+Thank you for choosing Locsafe!
 We hope it helps you streamline your asset management processes and improve efficiency in your organization.